mvngu/haskyll/doc/recurse_example.md

 n \times (n-1) \times (n-2) \times \cdots \times 2 \times 1
 $$

 where $0! = 1$.

-Write a Haskell function to implement the factorial of a positive integer.
+1. Write a Haskell function `fac` to implement the factorial of a positive integer.
+1. Write a function `prod` that multiply all numbers in a list of integers.
+   Check your implementation against the library function [`product`][product].
+1. Use your product function `prod` to verify your factorial function `fac`.

 <!-- prettier-ignore-start -->
 :exercise: